 KNL’s CNHF Manpack radio – the new standard for operational communications

-KNL launched its new line of portable manpack radios to meet the increasing operational and environmental requirements for clients operating across the globe.
+KNL launched its new line of portable manpack HF radios to meet the increasing environmental and operational communications requirements for clients operating across the globe.
 Lighter and more durable than before, the KNL CNHF Manpack radios are engineered with superior usability in mind.

-Manpack radio’s fast link establishment means that a communication channel can be established anytime, anywhere
+Manpack radio’s fast link establishment means that an operational communication channel can be established anytime, anywhere

-Interference that can affect mission-critical communications is an unfortunately common issue.
+Interference that can affect critical communications is an unfortunately common issue.
 Common interference can be divided into three categories – internal or self-interference, external interference, and intentional jamming.
-Regardless of the reason, interference can have a severely adverse effect on operational safety and can completely paralyse communications at worst.
+Regardless of the reason, interference can have a severely adverse effect on operational safety communications and can completely paralyse communications at worst.

 Underscoring these issues, KNL’s CNHF Manpack radio is always capable of finding a way to resume safe communications, even in the case of severe interference on multiple frequencies.
 The approach can be split into two key stages:

-• Instead of listening to only one channel, KNL’s CNHF Manpack radio listens to 2500 call channels simultaneously.
+• Instead of listening to only one channel, KNL’s CNHF Manpack radio listens to 4000 calling channels simultaneously (HF and VHF).

 Finding free frequencies quickly is a game-changer especially in conditions where forming a connection with another party or a signal station is difficult due to bad weather or other reasons.
 On top of lightning-fast connectivity, the signal is naturally encrypted with AES256 algorithm.

-Monitoring multiple channels simultaneously on a manpack radio means accurate broadcast messaging
+Monitoring multiple channels simultaneously on a manpack HF radio means accurate broadcast messaging

 In situations where multiple recipients need to receive same message simultaneously, connecting with each of them separately is not a viable option.
 This is where the Manpack’s geocasting and multicasting features can be utilised, and with the capability to accommodate the full spectrum, accuracy increases drastically.